 As today’s ruling states, German law does not require the patent to have survived an opposition or nullity suit as a prerequisite for a PI (case ID: C-44/21).
 Therefore, granting a preliminary injunction in such cases is in line with Directive 2004/48/EC.
 Furthermore, according to the CJEU, national courts must modify established case law if it is incompatible with the aims of the directive.

 A patent dispute between Phoenix Contact and its competitor Harting over EP 28 23 536 (case ID: 21 O 16782/20) formed the basis of the referral.

 In mid-January 2021, Harting filed an opposition against Phoenix Contact’s patent EP 536.
 The EPO had only granted the patent in December 2020.
 Opposition came just a few days before the Munich Regional Court was to rule on the preliminary injunction.
-At the time of the injunction proceedings, neither the EPO or a patent court had ruled on the opposition or valdity.
+At the time of the injunction proceedings, neither the EPO nor a patent court had ruled on the opposition or validity.

 However, EP 536 is just one of numerous patents and utility models over which the two opponents are suing each other.
 Currently, the parties have around 30 pending proceedings on infringement and validity.

 The Munich court did not doubt the validity of the patent.
 However, judges of the 21st Chamber did not believe they were in a position to grant a preliminary injunction, given the established case law of the second instance Munich Higher Regional Court.

 Here, the prevailing view –based on a strict interpretation of a judgment by Thomas Kühnen from 2017 – is that the legal validity of a patent-in-suit is only sufficiently secured once it has survived first-instance opposition or revocation proceedings.
 Thus, judges may only grant a preliminary injunction regarding infringement following this.